priyanshumahey/Purple-Lotus/site/src/Pages/Child/Child.md

 ### The importance of names

 Names are important as they give us a sense of individuality and provide us a sense of who we are.
 They allow us to establish a sense of belonging and allow us to fit into communities.
 Having a name that's different from others may make us feel weird or out of place.
+Names have a lasting impact on a person and people associate themselves strongly with their name.

+As a Child, the importance of names is typically not there and many children get mocked for their unique or different names.
+When you were much younger, there is a chance that others pointed out that your name was different and this can lead to a feeling of getting "othered".
+Getting othered is the effect of being made to feel that someone is different from other people around them based on culture, langauge or even name.

+Explain name based micro-aggressions.

-3. The dual name citizenship
+### The dual name citizenship
+For some Chinese people, they may have both a Chinese name and an English name.
+For some, their Chinese name may be their legal name and their English name may be their preferred name.

+Shame that comes from ignoring one of their names

-4. Forgoing your name
+### Forgoing your name

-5. The consequences of name
-6. Immigrant experiences with name
+### Immigrant experiences with name

+### Overview of mental wellness associated with name
+Name based micro-aggressions can lead to issues with belonging and feeling part of the community which can then lead to reduced mental wellness.

+### Learning to accept your name
+Names are an important part of your identity.
+Whether you have one of them or two of them, or potentially even more, they are all

 ## Topic 2: Lunch
+Another impactful topic for many, lunch can be a very concering time.
+Many Chinese people have had their food called disgusting or smelly.
+During lunch time, many Chinese youth have experienced bullying for their lunches and this has led many to feel othered and feel ashamed for their food.
+Sometimes this will lead Chinese youth to go eat their lunches away from others or not even eat their lunch in fear of judgement.

+## Future goals

+Going into the future, we will include more in depth guides on mental health and mental well being.